 We are currently testing this process using a major credible third-party data provider.
-This technology can be used for many purposes, and it is especially effective for locating voters.
-As a test, our office sent 1,000 namd and addresses to the credible third-party data provider of voters who had no recent voting or registration activity.
+This technology is regularly used for skip-tracing, but can also be effectively used to locate voters.
+As a test, our office sent 1,000 records to the credible third-party data provider of voters who had no recent voting or registration activity.
 We suspect that many of these voters may have moved, but our office was not notified through the National Change of Address process, the DMV, another election office, or by the voter.
 It is also possible that a portion of these voters have not moved and simply wish to remain registered at the same address.